 Ahhh, radio, it is a relationship that sometimes is hard to explain when you have been bitten by the bug.

-The post "Talking With Barbara Ganley About/On Radio" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2012/11/talking-with-barbara-ganley-abouton-radio/) on November 1, 2012.
+The post "Talking With Barbara Ganley About/On Radio" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2012/11/talking-with-barbara-ganley-abouton-radio/) on November 1, 2012.